Lisgar—Marquette

 Lisgar—Marquette was a federal electoral district in the province of Manitoba, Canada, that was represented in the House of Commons of Canada from 1988 to 1997.

-This riding was created in 1987 from parts of Lisgar and Portage—Marquette ridings.

-Lisgar—Marquette consisted of an area bordering on the City of Brandon, Manitoba.
+This riding was created in 1987 from parts of Lisgar, Portage—Marquette, Brandon—Souris and Dauphin—Swan River ridings.
+Lisgar—Marquette consisted of an area bordering on the city of Brandon, Manitoba.

 The electoral district was abolished in 1996 when it was redistributed between Brandon—Souris, Dauphin—Swan River and Portage—Lisgar ridings.